RichardMatsen/mwb-v2-redux/docs/redux-reducer-testing.md

-# Simplifying Reducer Testing
+## Simplifying Reducer Testing

-Reducers are pure functions, so testing them is fairly straight forward, just input exisiting state and action, and check the returned state.
+Reducers are pure functions, so testing them is fairly straight forward, just input existing state and action, and check the returned state.

 However, as more state is added to the store, the standard test format [Redux - Writing Tests](https://redux.js.org/recipes/writing-tests#reducers) leads to a lot of verbose boiler plate and tests which are brittle when refactoring state.

-## Shaping actions and reducers for better tests.
+### Shaping actions and reducers for better tests

 The effort in testing reducers can be dramatically reduced by adopting certain **conventions**:

 - The action payload should have the same shape / properties as the state slice being updated.